 With an MIS major, you’ll combine business and technology skills to qualify for job titles such as:

-Explore whether a career in MIS might be a good fit by trying a beginner-friendly, online course like Information Systems from the University of Minnesota.
+The management information systems (MIS) field helps bridge the gap between business principles and computing technologies.
+Explore whether a career in MIS might be a good fit by trying the Information Systems Specialization from the University of Minnesota.
 Enroll for free to start building in-demand skills in project management, critical thinking, business analysis, and IT.

 Editorial Team